 Many urban adults have no experience with any exotic vegetables at all.
 If it isn't yams, potatoes, green beans, or sweet corn, forget it.

-The African-American community likes greens, but it's interesting to me that many of the folks don't know how they grow, even if they can prepare really wonderful concoctions when they have access to raw greens.
+The African-American community likes greens, but it's interesting to me that many of their children don't know how they grow, even if the parents and grandparents can prepare really wonderful concoctions when they have access to raw greens.